 I’ve got extra dozen of Mandarin Oranges from new year..
 If this is also your problem.. come and lets turn it into a Marmalade.
 It is so yummy..
 I love it.
 Just make sure you have enough jars for storage.
 Enjoy!

 Update 1/11/2021: After 3 days.. the very slight bitterness of the peel upon biting was gone.
 The sugar absorbed all that was left on the peel.
 So hang on, just let it sit a few more days before serving it. 🙂 Let it sit and soak longer before serving it.
 Super yummy!

 Yield: 1.1 liter

-6. Turn it down to a medium-low heat and continue to cook the jam until it thickens and gels.
-It took me about an hour or less.
+- Turn it down to a medium-low heat and continue to cook the jam until it thickens and gels.
+It took me about an about 45mins to an hour.

 - Pour your hot jam into hot sterilised glass or mason jars and seal while still hot.
 Store the jams in a cool, dry place.
 Refrigerate once opened.